momenTUM-research-platform/momenTUM-docs/src/developer-guide/backend/api.md

-# Components
+# API

-## Routes
+The Backend implements a set of **HTTP Routes**.
-These are `Routes` that the backend provi.
-They define the endpoints that a researcher or a participant can use to interact with the backend and the website.
+They serve as API endpoints that can be used by other applications to interact with the backend.
 The following routes are defined:

 `GET`
 - `/api/docs/<path..>`: This route is used to retrieve the documentation for the API.
 The <path..> parameter is used to specify the path to the documentation file.